KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | --dbdir  | Path to ncbi database directory   |
 +----------+-----------------------------------+

-You can view the complete command line options using ``autometa-taxonomy-majority-vote -h``
+You can view the complete command-line options using ``autometa-taxonomy-majority-vote -h``

 The above command would generate a table (``78mbp_metagenome.votes.tsv``) having the taxid of each contig identified as per majority vote.

 5.4 Split kingdoms
 ^^^^^^^^^^^^^^^^^^

-In this final step of taxon assignment we use the voted taxid of each contig to split the contigs in different kingdoms and write them as per the provided canonical rank.
+In this final step of taxon assignment we use the voted taxid of each contig to split the contigs into different kingdoms and write them as per the provided canonical rank.

 .. code-block:: bash